 Conflicted endings to ministries are grueling and heartbreaking for all concerned.
 Yet, many ministers will experience such an ending over the course of their careers.
 Taking the time to heal, to gain needed perspective, and to skill up in key professional areas is important, and it can’t be achieved alone.
 The Review Team exists to hold ministers in such transitions in care, to support them in creating a personal and professional developmental plan, and to help ministers arrive at decisions about their appropriate service in the future.
 Correspondingly, it is the task of UUA Congregational Life staff and the successor interim or developmental minister to encourage the congregation's lay leaders to examine their role in the conflict and make plans for their development as a congregation.

 When a minister experiences considerable conflict or a difficult parting with a congregation or other institution, Rule 23 of the Ministerial Fellowship Committee Rules calls for a team of staff leaders (the “Review Team”) to ask that minister to participate in a process of assessment before they are eligible to participate in the search process or to accept contracts for congregational ministry, including sabbatical coverage.
-Currently the members of the Review Team include a Co-Director of Ministries and Faith Development, the Transitions Director, the Professional Development Director, the Director of Congregational Life, and a Regional Lead.
+Currently the members of the Review Team include the Co-Directors of Ministries and Faith Development, the Transitions Director, the Professional Development Director, the Director of Congregational Life, a Regional Lead, and a Regional staff member.

 What constitutes such a difficult parting is clear in some cases—a negotiated resignation or a vote to terminate—and more complicated in others.
 In general, the assessment process is activated when the stress on the minister, the lay leadership, or both has been high or when issues of ministerial ethics, effectiveness, or emotional or mental health have arisen.
 The minister is automatically placed on Administrative Hold from congregational ministry until the assessment process has been concluded.
 Ministers who are under official investigation for misconduct or incompetence complaints through the Office of Ethics and Safety will also automatically be placed on Administrative Hold pending the outcome of the complaint.
 If at any time the minister wishes to contest being placed on hold for settlement, the minister has a right to request a Fellowship Review before the Ministerial Fellowship Committee.